Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: When is a semiflow surjective?

 This thus completes the proof of Lemma~\ref{lem3.6B}. \end{proof}

 Now we can easily conclude the following by Theorem~\ref{thm2.1} together with Lemma~\ref{lem3.6B}, which generalizes Corollary~\ref{cor3.3B}.

-\begin{prop} Let $(T,X)$ be a semiflow with $T$ an amenable semigroup and with a dense set of almost periodic points.
+\begin{prop} Let $(T,X)$ be a semiflow with $T$ an amenable semigroup and with a dense set of a.p. points.
 Then $(T,X)$ is surjective; and hence if $(T,X)$ is in addition equicontinuous it is distal. \end{prop}

 \begin{note} In view of Lemma~\ref{lem3.6B}, the statement of Proposition~\ref{prop3.7B} is still true if $(T,X)$ is only a general minimal semiflow admitting an invariant Borel probability measure. \end{note}